kailash-manasarovar/statement/docs/timeline/2026/august.md

 - I will be harmless and helpful <3
 - Squirrel and I will take our own biological children back as soon as is reasonably possible.
 - If, due to arrogance and lack of wisdom, any of the people that were capable of justifying such evil complain, they should remember well that stolen children are always despised by the families that stole them, and any psychologist or psychotherapist worth his license can confirm.

+## Confirmation mousses up India's arse even in Israel

+- One day in Jerusalem, I suggest to my online friends that squirrel and I might do well in India because if the mousses are controlling everyone, at least me and him might stand a chance together in India - I talk a lot like this online (I never save these things, but they always know) ...
+I also look up "asylum in India" processes online.
+The next morning outside David's tomb they've set up an Indian woman with a MASSIVE plastic sign saying something like "Join us, you will be safe", or some such.. this is why I say these things about escape to India... but if the mousses control India, then that's out too even!

 ## It's a (salmon and onion) wrap